bradyhouse/house/fiddles/three/fiddle-0010-SolarSystem/README.markdown

 ### Description

-Fiddle exploring how to model the Sun.
-Its based on the examples discussed in Chapter 3 of Tony Parisi's book, **WebGL Up and Running**.
+Pen exploring how to model the sun and planets of our galaxy.
+Again, this one is based on the examples discussed in Tony Parisi's book, **WebGL Up and Running**.

 ### Published Version Link